jkzorz/Metagenomes_Illumina/observations.md

 The assembly with MegaHit has generally been poor for individual samples (e.g. N50 <1000 bp, < 10% of reads assembled? - need to check this stat), and there are very few abundant species making high quality bins.
 The metagenomes from this study (https://www.nature.com/articles/s41396-019-0448-2#Sec2) were sequenced using a MiSeq sequencer.
 Only 5-15M reads obtained, but they managed to get 3 high quality Atribacteria bins.
 They also had a very high percentage of reads that assembled.
 They used metaspades and Maxbin for assembly and binning, respectively.

+According to Kraken.
+5% of the raw reads from PurplePatch 24-28cm were Atribacteria (16% of assigned reads), and 5.98% of the contigs from the same sample (12% of assigned contigs) were assigned to Atribacteria.
+Archaea actually don't seem to be assembling well as they are about 50% of raw reads, and only ~14% of contig sequences)

 ## Mapping

 Samples that are same depth (i.e. 0-4cm) have much higher mapping percentage than samples from same core but different depths (in some instances).